Housebreaking Tips For Adult Dogs

 The timing of a reward is crucial.
 Offer praise and treats immediately after they eliminate outside.
 Delays can cause confusion, and they may not associate the reward with the proper action.

-See also How To Train Your Dog To Walk On A Leash
+See also How To Train A Puppy In 7 Days

 Dealing with Accidents Calmly